Orkney Springs: Hotel, History & Hiking Trails in Shenandoah County, Virginia

 At the .3-mile mark, turn left to begin walking up the gravel trail to the cross.
 Along the way, note the 14 stations of the cross on the trees leading up the hiking trail.

-You will reach the wooden cross at the 0.9-mile mark.
+You will reach the cross at the .9-mile mark.
 From here, walk past the cross to continue on the trail.
 At the 1.6-mile mark, turn right to walk down the trail.

-At the 2.1-mile mark, you will reach the parking area for Atkeson cottage.
+At the 2.1-mile mark, you will see a parking area for Atkeson cottage.
 For this hike’s starting point, walk up Shrine Mont Circle, then turn left on St. George Camp Lane.

 In a few more steps, you will return to the open-air cathedral.
 Your hike is complete.